 Please take a look at our “Visa Information & Instructions” info sheet, available here.

-Groups and single group members who cancel more than 90 days before the tour start date will be refunded any payments made minus the 20% deposit/processing fee.
-Cancellations less than 90 days before the start date are entirely non-refundable, unless we are able to find another group or individual to fill the space, in which case we will offer a refund of 50%.
-40 Tribes reserves the right to cancel tours at any time due to unsettling political/social/environmental events, at which time we will offer a full refund minus the 20% deposit/processing fee.
-40 Tribes additionally reserves the right to cancel tours due to inadequate signups, at which time we will offer a refund in full; however, we cannot be responsible for any additional expenses incurred in preparing for the trip (ie airline tickets, equipment purchases, etc).
-40 Tribes cannot offer refunds for missed reservations, early departures, inclement weather/extreme avalanche danger, or snow conditions.
+40 Tribes reserves the right to cancel tours at any time due to unsettling political/social/environmental events, at which time we will offer a refund of any payments made minus the 20% deposit/processing fee.
+40 Tribes additionally reserves the right to cancel tours due to inadequate signups, at which time we will offer a refund in full.
+40 Tribes is not responsible for additional expenses incurred in preparing for the trip (ie airline tickets, equipment purchases, etc), and cannot offer refunds for missed reservations, early departures, inclement weather/extreme avalanche danger, or snow conditions.